IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/06_governance_and_security.md

 ---

-This concludes the main documentation for the Linea Microfinance project.
+This concludes the main documentation for the DIDLab Microfinance project.
 You should now have a comprehensive understanding of the platform and how it works.